edmundho7/AirbnbSG_Prediction/README.md

 <img src = './images/Airbnb-logo.jpg'>
 </p>

-Airbnb is an online marketplace focused on short-term homestays and experience.
-Its main business model is a shared economy

-The company acts as a broker and charges a commission from each booking.
+Airbnb is an online marketplace that connects people who want to rent out their homes with people who are looking for accommodations in specific locales.
+It offers homeowners an easy, relatively stress-free way to earn some income from their property and guests often find Airbnb is cheaper, has more character, and is homier than hotels.
+Airbnb makes the bulk of its revenue by charging a service fee for each booking.

-### Problem Statement
+### Background and Problem Statement

 With the Covid-19 pandemic over and travellers coming back to Singapore, there is an increased demand for short-term accommodation which Airbnb owners can capitalise and rent out their property for revenue.
 One problem that new Airbnb owners have is on how to optimally price their property to maximise the occupancy and revenue amount.
 Although Airbnb provide guides on how to price the listings, there are currently no free services where users can generate an estimated pricing based on the features of the property.
 One method that homeowners can price their property is by pricing it similarly to the listings around the area however an issue with this method is that the homeowners might miss out on potential revenue due to their property having unique or better amenities and features.

 To tackle this problem, a web application will be created that generates an estimated pricing when users key in their listing information.
-In order to create this application, a supervised machine learning regression model will be created and trained on Airbnb dataset to generate predictions of listing prices.
-The performance of the regression model will be assessed by their R2 Score, RMSE and the generalisation of the model.
+In order to create this application, supervised machine learning regression models were trained to predict listing prices.
+The regression model will be assessed by their R2 Score, RMSE and the generalisation of the model in which the best performing model will be used for the web application.
-The best performing model will then be used as the production model for the web application.
-Besides providing an estimate for the user, this project also identifies and provide insights on how the features and amenities can impact the property price therefore providing the host with the crucial information on how they can improve their listings and increase their revenue.
+Besides providing an estimate for the user, the project identifies and provide insights on the features and amenities impact on property prices providing information to users on how to improve their listings to increase their revenue.

 ## Datasets
 The dataset used for this project was sourced from [InsideAirbnb.com](http://insideairbnb.com/get-the-data), a mission driven project that provides data and advocacy about Airbnb's impact on residential communities by scraping and reporting data on Airbnb listings.